-Researchers in industry and academia, alike, are moving strongly into the area of "combination products", wherein a product or application combines aspects of a traditional device with those of a drug and/or with those of a biological molecule.
-Examples include drugeluting stents and encapsulated islet cells (the latter to produce and deliver insulin).
-Although regenerative approaches are attractive for many reasons, they also present difficult regulatory hurdles in terms of sterilization, manufacturing controls, and shelf-life.
+drug-eluting stents and encapsulated islet cells (the latter to produce and deliver insulin).
+Although regenerative approaches are attractive for many reasons, they also present difficult regulatory hurdles in terms of sterilization, manufacturing controls, and shelf life.
 As a result, traditional materials (metals, metal alloys, polymers, ceramics, and glasses) will maintain a dominant presence in biomedical science and engineering for several decades to come.
-The need for input and leadership from the solid state chemistry community will not diminish in the foreseeable future.
+The need for input and leadership from the solid-state-chemistry community will not diminish in the foreseeable future.